 - Veterans receiving VA disability compensation are exempt from the funding fee on subsequent uses — same as the first

 The single biggest misconception about the VA loan benefit is that it's a one-time deal.
 It isn't.
 A service member who buys at Fort Bragg, PCSs to Fort Hood, buys again, PCSs to JBLM, buys again — can use the VA loan all three times.
-The entitlement system is designed for exactly that career pattern.
+The entitlement system allows repeated use, which is why many service members use VA financing at more than one duty station.

 This post is educational.
 MilPayTools is not a lender and does not provide mortgage advice.
 Entitlement, restoration rules, and loan requirements vary by situation — confirm with a VA-approved lender or VA.gov for your specific circumstances.